SamirIngley/Desktop-Profiles/README.md

 :bulb: You can call commands from anywhere in the terminal!\
 :bulb: Use multiple flags together for a better experience :)

-:exclamation: If an app does not open, make sure the app is labeled exactly as in the Applications folder. ("Zoom" might be "zoom.us", VS Code is "Visual Studio Code")
+:exclamation: If an app does not open, make sure the app name is entered exactly as in the Applications folder that you open it from. ("Zoom" might be "zoom.us", VS Code is "Visual Studio Code")

 #### > List available profiles: `desk`